braze-inc/braze-docs/_docs/_user_guide/administrative/access_braze/single_sign_on/okta.md

 If you want your Braze account users to only sign in with SAML SSO, you can [restrict single sign-on authentication]({{site.baseurl}}/user_guide/administrative/access_braze/single_sign_on/restriction/) from the `Company Settings` page.
 {% endalert %}

-## You should now be able to log into Braze using Okta!
+## You should now be able to log into braze using okta!
 <br>
 ![Okta SAML]({% image_buster/assets/img/Okta/okta3.png %}){: style="max-width:60%"}